samuelgomeslima/my-ai-app/README.md

 2. **Set secrets** in your GitHub repository settings:
    - `AZURE_STATIC_WEB_APPS_API_TOKEN` – deployment token from the Static Web App resource.
 3. **Configure application settings** for the Azure Functions backend (in the Azure Portal under *Configuration*):
    - `OPENAI_API_KEY` – your production OpenAI key.
-You can also set or rotate the key after deployment via the `/api/openai-settings` endpoint (see below).
+Manage this value directly in the Azure Functions application settings; the
+     API surface is read-only and exists to report status back to the client.
    - `AzureWebJobsFeatureFlags` – set the value to `EnableWorkerIndexing`.
 Static Web Apps currently hosts the Functions runtime with worker indexing disabled by default.
 Without this flag, the new JavaScript programming model that this repo uses will deploy successfully but all requests return **404 Not Found** because the runtime never discovers the `status` and